Craft.io allows you to set up two-way synchronization with GitLab. The following instructions will take you, step by step, through the setup.

-- Craft.io syncs all Stories and Requirements as GitLab issues.
-Tasks, Bugs and Improvements will be synced only for the selected team or teams you choose in this step.
+Craft.io syncs all Features and Requirements as GitLab issues.
+Tasks, Bugs, and Improvements will be synced only for the selected team or teams you choose in this step.

-- Closing a story in GitLab will immediately release the story in Craft.io, and vice versa.
+Closing an item in GitLab will immediately release the item in Craft.io, and vice versa.

-- Releasing a story in Craft.io will close the story in GitLab on sync, and vice versa.
+Releasing an item in Craft.io will close the item in GitLab on sync, and vice versa.

 Mapping Between Craft.io and GitLab